ni/nimi-python/docs/niscope/class.rst

                 Specifies whether you want a rising edge or a falling edge to trigger the digitizer.
-Refer to :py:data:`niscope.Session.trigger_slope` for more information.
+Refer to :py:attr:`niscope.Session.trigger_slope` for more information.